vahidbaharvand/test4z/README.md

  Independently the source dataset volume, as a result, target dataset always has NOVOL (temporary) storage class.
 If you roll back BackupDataset to OriginalDataset, OriginalDataset becomes a temporary dataset to be deleted.
 This limitation is in our backlog and will be resolved soon.

+ 3. Compare, search, snapshot and update samples are leaving a temporary dataset behind.
+    To follow the Self Cleaning Test concept, it is recommended to delete this temporary dataset using the command below in your terminal:

+    `npx zowe zos-files delete data-set 'HLQ.TEST4Z.BATCHAPP.CUSTIN2' -f`

+    For more details about ZOWE dataset delete command, you can check [here](https://docs.zowe.org/stable/web_help/docs/zowe_zos-files_delete_data-set.html)
 ## License
 See LICENSE.md.